arildgrimstveit/bytefest/frontend/README.md

 ## Learn More

-For more information about the technologies used:
+For more information about the technologies used in this frontend:

 - [Next.js Documentation](https://nextjs.org/docs)
 - [React Documentation](https://react.dev)